RTSProductions/RTSEngine/README.md

             Sprite2D jewelRef = new Sprite2D("Items/yellowJewel");
             Sprite2D coinRef = new Sprite2D("Items/yellowCrystal");
 ```
-Back in the `OnLoad` method creat two for loops like this:
+Back in the `OnLoad` method create two for loops like this:
 ```cs
            for (int i = 0; i < Map.GetLength(1); i++)
            {